joshua5040/blightmud-completion/README.md

 Note: This plugin locks completions so the default Blightmud completions will not work.

 ## Planned Features
-- Context-aware completions for all blightmud commands.
+- Context-aware completions for all Blightmud commands.
 - Settings to change the mud output buffer length and enable/disable specific completions.

 ## Installation